airgap-it/CMTAT-FA2/readme.md

 ### Rule Engine

 This reference implementation can either be extended/adapted by code.
 Or another option if the customization is only on the transferrability you can implement and set a `rule_contract`.
-If a rule contract is set, it needs to provide a `can_transfer(transfer: Transfer)` entrypoint, this entrypoint will be invoked on transfer, it if passes the the transfer will go throuhgh, if it fails however the transfer is rolled back.
+If a rule contract is set, it needs to provide a `validate_transfer(transfer: Transfer)` entrypoint, this entrypoint will be invoked on transfer, it if passes the the transfer will go throuhgh, if it fails however the transfer is rolled back.